Your baby will spend a lot of time in their crib, so it’s important for you to decide what you want out of it.

 Unlike some other portable cribs that can also be used for travel, this one feels durable and doesn’t seem to sag from the weight of your baby after extended use.

-- You can buy an organic fitted sheet separately that fits this mattress perfectly.
+- You can buy an organic fitted sheet sold separately that fits this mattress perfectly.

 - It’s easy to carry around, both inside and outside your house.